 Further technical details on how channels are counted in real time

-Each Ably core server that maintains an open channel notifies the app of the channels existence, and also notifies the app when the channel is closed automatically when it becomes inactive.
-These counts are updated when they change in a hash of channels maintained for each datacenter, and the counts and are then rolled up globally once every second i.e. viewing your live channel counts will be inaccurate by at least one second.
+Each Ably core server that maintains an open channel notifies the app of the channel's existence, and also notifies the app when the channel is closed automatically after becoming inactive.
+These counts are updated when they change in the set of channels maintained for each datacenter, and the counts and are then rolled up globally once every second i.e. viewing your live channel counts will be inaccurate by at least one second.

 If a core server is abruptly terminated and thus all channels migrate to new servers, the corresponding member of the datacenter maintained hash is deleted ensuring we never miscount as a result of an abruptly terminated instance being unable to decrement the central count.

 The usage stats for an account or app viewable in your dashboard (which includes message counts, peak connections etc) is aggregated every few seconds and persisted to disk in at least 2 regions.